EmilyMGoodwin/Goodwin-UC-Merced-Land-Use-Classification.ipynb/README.md

 # Goodwin-UC-Merced-Land-Use-Classification.ipynb
-Completed as an honors-credit project in university course
+Completed as an honors-credit project in university course, Math Tools for Data Science

 The attached Jupyter Notebook file uses the following libraries, and more:
 - Pandas